-The Facility has generally stable executive leadership.
-Apart from the Assistant Director, the executive leaders have worked together since December 2017.
-Although the OIG's review of survey data suggested generally satisfied employees, opportunities appear to exist to improve patient experiences.
-The OIG noted that Facility leaders were actively engaged with employees and patients and were working to improve overall satisfaction.
-Organizational leaders support efforts related to patient safety, quality care, and other positive outcomes (such as initiating processes and plans to maintain positive perceptions of the Facility through active stakeholder engagement).

-The OIG was concerned with the number of sentinel events and disclosures, but Facility leaders reported reviewing each event, taking corrective actions, and developing preventive measures to improve performance.
-The OIG reviewed accreditation agency findings, Patient Safety Indicator data, and SAIL results and did not identify any substantial organizational risk factors.
-The leadership team was knowledgeable about selected SAIL metrics but should continue to take actions to improve care and performance of selected Quality of Care and Efficiency metrics that are likely contributing to the "3-Star" rating.
+Two of four Facility leadership positions were filled by interim staff at the time of the OIG's onsite visit.
+On April 1, 2018, the Chief of Staff assumed the Acting Director role, and the Chief of Dentistry took over responsibilities as the Acting Chief of Staff.
+The OIG noted that Facility leaders appear to be actively engaged with employees and were working to improve inpatient satisfaction scores.
+Organizational leaders support efforts related to patient safety, quality care, and other positive outcomes (such as initiating processes and plans to achieve and maintain positive perceptions of the Facility through active stakeholder engagement).
+The OIG did not identify any substantial organizational risk factors.
+Three of the four leaders were knowledgeable while the Acting Chief of Staff was still becoming familiar with selected SAIL metrics due to the limited time in the role.
+Together, the leaders should take actions to improve performance of the Quality of Care and Efficiency metrics likely contributing to the current "2-Star" rating.